 And, you know, using a tool like Canva will make it easy because you can just drag and drop all the elements to put it into the actual media kit.
 And now that you’ve seen what to include in one, you know what to include in one, you don’t need to be digging for months like me on what to actually include.

-So that essentially wraps up today’s live stream.
+That essentially wraps up today’s live stream.
 I hope you found that really useful, kind of showed you a lot of myself.
 I showed you my media kit, which I didn’t show you my pricing, but I still showed you how I do it.

-So hopefully you found that useful.
+Hopefully you found that useful.
 Now, if you found this video useful, let’s see, give me a thumbs up and don’t forget to subscribe to the channel if you haven’t already, where I do lots more tutorials on social media, on live streaming, and I hope you build and grow your business using video with ease.